numblr/channel/README.md

 channel
 =======

-Signal processing channels based on generator functions.
+Signal processing channels based on generators.

 This repository provides generator functions that create an initalized generator for